Myriocin

-Myriocin, also known as antibiotic ISP-1 and thermozymocidin, is a non-proteinogenic amino acid derived from certain thermophilic fungi.
+Myriocin, also known as antibiotic ISP-1 and thermozymocidin, is a non-proteinogenic amino acid derived from the entomopathogenic fungus, Isaria sinclairii.

 Myriocin is a very potent inhibitor of serine palmitoyltransferase, the first step in sphingosine biosynthesis.
 Due to this property, it is used in biochemical research as a tool for depleting cells of sphingolipids.

 Myriocin was shown to inhibit the proliferation of an IL-2-dependent mouse cytotoxic T cell line.

 Myriocin possesses immunosuppressant activity.
 It is reported to be 10- to 100-fold more potent than ciclosporin.

 The multiple sclerosis drug fingolimod was derived from myriocin by using structure–activity relationship studies to determine the parts of the molecule important to its activity.